berkayyengin/Crud-Web-Service/README.md

 Or

-⋅⋅⋅Clone the repository to your local machine:
+⋅⋅⋅ Clone the repository to your local machine:
 RUN: git clone https://github.com/berkayyengin/Crud-Web-Service.git

-⋅⋅⋅Navigate to the project directory:
+⋅⋅⋅ Navigate to the project directory:
 RUN in terminal :  cd crudwebsrv
 ⋅⋅⋅Build the project using Maven:
 * RUN in terminal :  mvn clean install